 The Askr & Embla Sleepod

-At night, our Sleepod can be used as an in-bed co-sleeper to be placed between the parents in bed to create a separated sleeping area.
+At night, our Sleepod can be used as an in-bed for co-sleeping, placed between the parents in bed to create a separated sleeping area.
 To keep the baby close during the post-partum recovery deepens bonding and eases the pressure on the mother.
 Nursing moms can stay in bed during feeding and enjoy better sleep.
-During the day, the Sleepod can be used as a napping and lounging area and brought on trips and outings as a travel cot giving baby a sense of security, even outside the familiarity of home.
-The cord works to adjust the size and lets Sleepod grow with your baby from newborn and up to 5-7 months.
+During the day, the Sleepod can be used as a napping and lounging area and brought on trips and outings as a travel cot providing baby a familiar place to sleep.
+The bottom can be opened to adjust the size and let Sleepod grow with your baby from newborn and up to 7-9 months.

 The padded edges makes Sleepod a perfect aid to ease supervised tummy time and can be used as a non invasive seating, giving baby back support without restricting movement as she's gaining the balance to sit by herself.